SangishettyPrem/Footage-Flow/README.md

 -   **AI-Powered Image-to-Video Generation**: Utilizes the Google Gemini API to generate short videos from a single user-uploaded image.
 -   **Automated Image Tagging**: Employs a Hugging Face model to perform Optical Character Recognition (OCR) and analysis, automatically generating relevant labels for images.
+-   **Automated Video Transcription**: Integrates with the OpenAI Whisper API to automatically generate transcripts from the audio of the created videos.
 -   **Secure User Authentication**: Integrated with Google OAuth 2.0 for a secure and easy login/signup process.
 -   **Decoupled Architecture**: The project is organized into three distinct services: a frontend application, a backend API, and a Python-based service for image processing.